Effects Tools¶

 Circular Waves 1: distorts the photograph with circular waves.

-Circular Waves 2: other variation of Circular Waves effect.
+Circular Waves 2: other variation of the Circular Waves effect.

 Polar Coordinates: converts the photograph from rectangular to polar coordinates.